ALTCODE255/template_post_bot/README.md

-## Nameless' Post Bot Template
+## Bluesky and Twitter Bot Template

 A template for making Twitter/Bluesky bots.
-Refactored from [template_twitter_bot](https://github.com/ALTCODE255/template_twitter_bot/).

 ### Requirements